 5) Integrate bold typography

 Bold typographies are straight to the point.
-Only the most necessary elements such as fonts and font sizes are used in designing a site, for instance, since typographies are used in lieu of images.
-Even without an image, the website will still have graphic interest among the eyes of the viewers.
-The only thing to consider is the functionality more so since graphical elements can affect the site’s functionality and usability.
+Only the most necessary elements, such as fonts and font sizes, are used in designing a site, for instance, since typographies are used in place of images.
+Even without an image, the website will still have graphic interest in the eyes of the viewers.
+The only thing to consider is the functionality since graphical elements can affect the site’s functionality and usability.

 6) Lessen colors

 Colors hint at which elements are the most important on any given web page.
 Choose only the appropriate accent colors vital in imparting the message.
-Be mindful of the meaning of your chosen colors and how each color blends with one another.
+Be mindful of the meaning of your chosen colors and how each color blends.

 7) Introduce patterns

-Subtle backgrounds even with bold images also promote visual interest without overwhelming the visitor.
-Simple grids can be also used to make a bare design more orderly.
-There is no limit what patterns can be used, but make sure that the patterns are not intrusive and distractive.
+Subtle backgrounds, even with bold images, also promote visual interest without overwhelming the visitor.
+Simple grids can also be used to make a bare design more orderly.
+There is no limit to what patterns can be used, but make sure that the patterns are not intrusive and distractive.

 8) Evoke emotion